AJAT-Request/proxy-server-tinh/README.md

-# Front End Capstone - OG BnB
+#  OGBnB

-> Working in a team to replicate Airbnb
+> Full stack app to post your house as a listing and book reservations

 ## Related Projects